DebopriyoChoudhury782004/MERN-Todo-App-Test/README.md

-# 📝 MERN Todo App
+# 📝 MERN Action Planner App

 A modern, animated, and responsive full-stack Todo List application built using the MERN stack (MongoDB, Express.js, React, Node.js).
 Manage your daily tasks effortlessly with a clean, minimalistic interface.